oroinc/documentation/book/functional_tests.rst

 Testing Commands
 ----------------

-You can read about Symfony 2 approach of testing commands in this article http://symfony.com/doc/master/components/console/introduction.html#testing-commands.
+You can read about Symfony 2's approach for testing commands in this article http://symfony.com/doc/master/components/console/introduction.html#testing-commands.

-When Oro is installed you can also test commands by using Oro\Bundle\TestFrameworkBundle\Test\WebTestCase::runCommand method.
+When Oro is installed, you can also test commands by using the Oro\Bundle\TestFrameworkBundle\Test\WebTestCase::runCommand method.
-This method will execute command with parameters and return a string with it's output.
+This method will execute a command with parameters and return a string with its output.

-Example of testing commands output:
+Here's an example of testing a command's output:

 .. code-block:: php